>

 Jean-Philippe Charon · Architect DPLG · 1993 – Present

-"Humanity will not remain on Earth forever, but in the pursuit of light and space will at first timidly penetrate beyond the atmosphere, and then will conquer all of solar space." — Konstantin Tsiolkovski (1857–1935)
+"Humanity will not remain on Earth forever, but in its pursuit of light and space will first timidly venture beyond the atmosphere, and then conquer the entire solar system." — Konstantin Tsiolkovski (1857–1935)

 Explore

-Like Christopher Columbus reaching a new world, this project imagines the first milestones of a permanent human presence on the Moon.
+Like Christopher Columbus approaching a new world, this project imagines the first milestones of a permanent human presence on the Moon.

 Context READ →

-Over thirty years ago, the Apollo missions demonstrated the feasibility of lunar travel.
-This thesis explores the next step: designing a durable, habitable and adaptable architecture on the lunar surface, addressing the energy, scientific and human challenges of the 21st century.
+More than fifty years ago, the Apollo missions demonstrated the feasibility of lunar travel.
+This project explores the next step: designing a durable, habitable and evolving architecture on the surface of the Moon, in response to the energy, scientific and human challenges of the 21st century.

-The project integrates the radical constraints of the lunar environment — absence of atmosphere, radiation, extreme thermal variations — as foundational design data.
-The goal: to create a pleasant living environment in harmony with a high-technology universe, while expressing the symbolic dimension of a new industrial era.
+The project integrates the radical constraints of the lunar environment — absence of atmosphere, radiation, extreme thermal variations — as founding data of the architectural project.
+The objective: to create a pleasant living environment, in harmony with a high-technology universe, while expressing the symbolic dimension of a new industrial era.

 The Man/Robot complementarity structures the project.
-Robots handle specific tasks in hostile environments; humans manage reconfiguration, programming and decision-making.
-This synergy directly determines the spatial organisation of the base.
+The robot performs specific tasks in hostile environments; man ensures reconfiguration, programming and decision-making.
+This synergy directly determines the spatial organisation of the base and the hierarchy of spaces.

 Ambition READ →

-Beyond the technical project, this lunar base is conceived as a lever for international cooperation, a catalyst for Earth's economy, and the first link in an extended human presence across the Solar System.
+Beyond the technical project, this lunar base is conceived as a lever for international cooperation, a catalyst for the terrestrial economy and the first link in an extended human presence in the Solar System.

 1/6